 The building code makes allowances for any general earthquake concerns throughout Franklin, but specialised Geotech work may be required for certain foundation and structural works – particularly in the case of older homes where no previous reports exist.
 Many rural properties are on tank water and have septic tanks and/or reticulated systems.
 Any water issues must be addressed during renovations.
 Often there is not one solution to waste water, each home is treated differently depending on the age, site and soil type, and may require further testing to establish site specific solutions.
 For example, a clay section limits the requisite quick drainage necessary for traditional septic tanks, so an advanced two-chamber system that uses both anaerobic and aerobic processes to break down the waste may be better suited.

-Kim offers practical and sustainable future-proofing solution to all her clients.
+Our local renovation consultants offer practical and sustainable future-proofing solution to all her clients.
 While ventilation, heat pumps and LED lighting improve the running of a home, insulation is paramount to any renovation.
 “You can have all the latest heating devices, but if there is nothing to hold the heat in then you are just wasting energy.
 We are connecting more clients with bottled and mains gas for cooking and water heating.
 It is much more efficient.”

 Renovation time frames are rarely as quick as expected.
 Planning is critical and that alone can be a long-winded and costly process before demo even begins.
-Kim cautions, “A lot of people see TV shows like The Block and believe that they get it all done in a week for the same prices on that show.
+Our renovation consultants cautions, “A lot of people see TV shows like The Block and believe that they get it all done in a week for the same prices on that show.
 They forget about the contras for trades and product endorsement that makes those kinds of costs viable.
 It is simply not like that in the wider world of construction.
 From timing the shutting off of power and water for demo to painting and finishing, requires exceptional time management.
 That is our job, to take that responsibility and make sure that the right trades show at the right time on the right day.
 Clients are not interested in excuses they only want to see results.”